ibm-cloud-docs/EventStreams/eventstreams108.md

 The following configuration settings apply to all topics and cannot be changed:
 * replication.factor = 3
 * min.insync.replicas = 2

+## Topics and partitions
+{: #topics_partitions}

+*  Topic names are restricted to a maximum of 100 characters.
+*  The default number of partitions for a topic is one.
+*  Each {{site.data.keyword.Bluemix_notm}} space has a limit of 100 partitions.
+To create more partitions, you must use a new {{site.data.keyword.Bluemix_notm}} space.

 ## What are the differences between the {{site.data.keyword.messagehub}} Standard and {{site.data.keyword.messagehub}} Enterprise plans?
 {: #plan_compare }